What do we use remote sensing for?

 Remote sensing is the science of obtaining information without physically being there.
-With this in mind, the 3 most common methods to capture data is by airplane, satellite and drones.
+For example, the 3 most common remote sensing methods is by airplane, satellite and drone.

 What are remote sensing applications and uses?